threeport/threeport/docs/docs/machine/machine-intro.md

 ## Next Steps

-Threeport currently supports importing machines that have already been deployed by registering an existing SSH-reachable host as a Machine Runtime Instance.
-Provisioning new hosts via Threeport is not yet supported.
+A definition that names an infrastructure provider is how the controller creates the provider machine.
+You can still import a machine that is already SSH-reachable by creating an instance with a credential and no location fields.

 Once a host is registered, see the [Machine Workloads introduction](machine-workload-intro.md) to define and deploy workloads on